socialize/socialize-sdk-ios/Documentation/sphinx/source/pinterest.rst

 Posting to Pinterest on your own
 ---------------------------------

-Should you need to post to Twitter on your own, you can do so by using the direct Twitter access methods on the utils classes.
-A viewcontroller must be specified so that Socialize can prompt the user for twitter authentication if needed.
-You can also preemptively authorize with twitter by calling the link methods directly.
+Should you need to post to Pinterest on your own, you can do so by using the direct Pintrest access methods on the utils classes.
+A viewcontroller must be specified so that Socialize can prompt the user for Pinterest authentication if needed.
+You can also preemptively authorize with Pinterest by calling the link methods directly.

 .. literalinclude:: snippets/pinterest-snippets.m
   :start-after: begin-share-snippet